F1mmel/dusklight-twilit-essentials/README.md

 ### Custom Z Button & D-Pad Midna Call
 * **Z-Button Item Assignment:** Assign inventory items to the Z button and digit overlays for ammo or oil counts.
 * **D-Pad Midna Call:** Moves Midna's call trigger to D-Pad Left.

+### D-Pad Down Horse Call
+* **Quick Epona Call:** Call Epona instantly via D-Pad Down with a custom HUD icon overlay.
+* **Unlock Modes:** Configure to trigger only when the Horse Call item is unlocked in inventory or allow anytime.

 ### In-Game Configuration Panel
 All features can be toggled individually in real time through the Dusklight in-game Mod Manager menu.